 *Update 15 August 2022: Phuket Bungy Jump and Kingka Muay Thai are closed

 Day 4: Diving at King Cruiser, Shark Point, and Koh Dok Mai dive sites, Siang Can Restaurant, Thai Girl Show on Bangla Road

-Pack your bags and let the adventure begin!
+So, pack your bags and let the adventure begin!

-Which activity in this itinerary would you most like to experience?
+Which activity in this Phuket itinerary would you most like to experience?
 Let us know in the comments!

 ^Fare shown is accurate at the time of writing the article.
 Selected travel periods and conditions apply.